Edinburgh-Chemistry-Teaching/Data-driven-chemistry/README.md

 This [overview](overview.md) document will give you an idea of how to engage with the material either as a student or instructor.
 Please read this first before getting started.

-## Authors and their contributions:
+## Authors and their contributions

+Authors are, in alphabetical order:
 - James Cumby (JC)
 - Valentina Erastova (VE)
 - Matteo Degiacomi (MTD)